 COLOUR: Lovely, deep, ruby-red with light purplish highlights

-BOUQUET: Very ethereal, but voluptuous with floral (violet), spicy, and toasty notes
+NOSE: Very ethereal, but voluptuous with floral (violet), spicy, and toasty notes

 PALATE: Silky, satiny texture with liquorice, spice and menthol flavours